dirkk/basex-rtd/docs/Streaming Module.md

 Updated with Version 8.0: Extended to sequences.

-`stream:materialize($value as item()*) as item()*`
+stream:materialize($value as item()*) as item()*

-Returns a materialized instance of the specified `$value`:  * if an item is streamable, its value will be retrieved, and a new item containing the value will be returned.
- * other, non-streamable items will simply be passed through.
+:   Returns a materialized instance of the specified `$value`:  * if an item is streamable, its value will be retrieved, and a new item containing the value will be returned.     * other, non-streamable items will simply be passed through.
     Materialization is advisable if a value is to be processed more than once, and is expensive to retrieve.
 It is get mandatory whenever a value is invalidated before it is requested (see the example below).

 ### stream:is-streamable

-`stream:is-streamable($item as item()) as item()`
+stream:is-streamable($item as item()) as item()

-Checks whether the specified `$item` is streamable.
+:   Checks whether the specified `$item` is streamable.

 ## Changelog